FrankLef/cookiecutter-proj/README.md

 This data science project template is inspired from [cookiecutter-modern-datascience] for the directory structure.

-The cookiecutter [data-science-template] by Khuyen Tran was also very much used.
+The cookiecutter [data-science-template] by Khuyen Tran was also very useful.

 ## Quickstart